James Bartleman

-Bartleman grew up in the Muskoka town of Port Carling, and he is a member of the Chippewas of Mnjikaning First Nation.
+Bartleman was a son of Percy Scott Bartleman and Maureen Florence Bartleman (Simcoe).
+He grew up in the Muskoka town of Port Carling, and he was a member of the Chippewas of Mnjikaning First Nation.
 In 1963, he earned a Bachelor of Arts degree (BA) in History from the University of Western Ontario, where he was initiated as a member of Phi Delta Theta.

 From 2007 to 2012, Bartleman was the Chancellor of the Ontario College of Art and Design (OCAD) in Toronto.